 Montenegro is a place of rich historical heritage and stunning national parks.
 The poet Lord Byron described it as “the most beautiful encounter between the land and the sea”.
 The tiny republic has an Adriatic coastline, lowlands and high mountain ranges.
 Once a part of former Yugoslavia, Montenegro is one of Europe’s youngest countries, declaring independence from Serbia in May 2006.

 Many Montenegrins have an Eastern Orthodox identity; the remainder are mostly Muslim or Catholic.
 Few people practice their faith; however cultural identities are very strongly held and superstition dominates the thinking of many people.
 There are few evangelical believers in the whole country.
 Because Montenegro is a small country the body of believers is close knit, and almost everyone knows each other.

 OM’s first contacts with Montenegro came through port visits in Kotor by the ships Logos II and Doulos.
 The OM Montenegro team started in 2007, with three people moving to the major port city of Bar, which had no body of believers at the time.

 Language learning, cultural adaptation and relationship building were the focus of the first year.
-In the beginning of 2008 “Organizacija Milosti” was officially registered as an NGO.
+In 2008, “Organizacija Milosti” was officially registered as an NGO.
 Since then, the team has opened ‘The Living Room’, where weekly language classes and kids’ clubs are held.
-Other ministry work includes working with local groups such as kindergartens, a handicap centre and visiting Roma families.
-Hosting short term teams and summer programmes are also a regular part of the team ministry.
+Other ministry work includes working with local groups such as kindergartens, a handicap center and visiting Roma families.
+Hosting short term teams and summer programs are also a regular part of the team ministry.